kotiang54/bFGN_model/README.md

 by S. Kotiang, and A. Eslami

-For further help see the uploaded ReadMe.txt file
+For further details see the uploaded ReadMe.txt file